 If you decide to go against an extension, there are many costs of moving house to consider.
-The moving house costs below are based on buying and selling the average UK property, at a price of £226,071 as of January 2018 (UK House Price Index).
+The moving house costs below are based on buying and selling the average UK property, at a price of £234,853 as of August 2019 (UK House Price Index).
 Please note all prices vary depending on location, house type and size.

 |Moving House Service||Price|

 |Average Removal Company Cost||£1,181|